-Rising tuition and other college fees around the world are a major concern for many young people and their families across the world.
-While some countries offer public education for free or under subsidized fees, other fees such as books, accommodations, and others should be considered as well.
-This means the answer to the question “how much does college cost?” extends beyond tuition fees.
+Skyrocketing tuition and other college fees in the United States are a major concern for many students and their families.
+Although some countries offer public education for free or under subsidized fees, other fees such as books and accommodations should be taken into account as well.
+This means that answering the question “how much does college cost?” goes beyond tuition fees.

-Furthermore, college costs vary in different regions and countries around the world.
+Moreover, college costs differ in various regions and countries around the world.
 For example, tuition fees in flagship colleges in the United States can reach up to $52,200.This article will explore these costs and related expenses.
 Additionally, it will also discuss prices in countries that are most popular with international students.
 The reader should have an idea of the average tuition and an estimate of other expenses at the end of the article.

 Tuition fees around the world depend heavily on the country’s living costs and economy.
 Additionally, some countries subsidize tuition fees in their public colleges.
 Here’s a quick comparison: